hackclub/design-system/docs/Contributing.md

    documentation.
 Create `.storybook/New.js` following the format of [this example storybook][example_storybook] demoing sample usage and props.

-## Troubleshooting

-You may run into the following error `ERROR in ./icons.json` when running storybook.
-The problem occur when the icons.json is not built yet.
-Running `npm run icons` should fix the problem.

 [jest]: https://facebook.github.io/jest/
 [snapshots]: https://facebook.github.io/jest/docs/en/snapshot-testing.html#content
 [storybook]: https://storybook.js.org